-It is an agreement between one or more contracting authorities and one or more economic operators which establishes the terms (in particular the terms as to price and, where appropriate, quantity) under which the economic operator (supplier) will enter into one or more contracts with a contracting authority in the period during which the framework agreement applies.
+It is an agreement between one or more contracting authorities and one or more economic operators which establishes the terms under which the economic operator will enter into one or more contracts with a contracting authority in the period during which the framework agreement applies.

 A framework will typically have a range of suppliers who are able to service either one or more of the available lots.

-Our frameworks ensure that you remain fully compliant whilst saving substantial resource with regards to the administrative work involved around implementing a full tendering process.
+Our frameworks ensure that you remain fully compliant with EU purchasing guidelines whilst saving time and money.
 We work closely with both suppliers and procurement officers to ensure that our frameworks offer purchasing bodies a solution to their procurement needs whilst ensuring that they have access to market leading technology.

-The Members area of the The Consortium Fire and Rescue website contains the necessary forms and guidance on how to use the frameworks.
+The purchasers' area of The Consortium Fire and Rescue's website contains the necessary forms and guidance on how to use the frameworks.
 Users of frameworks are referred to as purchasing bodies that can award 'call-off' contracts against the framework; the process of 'calling-off' may include undertaking a mini competition.
-The Consortium Fire and Rescue will provide advice and support to any purchasing body wishing to use a framework including at all stages of a mini competition.
+The Consortium Fire and Rescue offers advice and support to any purchasing body wishing to use a framework.

 With over 40 years of procurement experience, The Consortium can assist you with your mini-competition to ensure you are fully compliant throughout the process.

-We like to have an active involvement with our customers and by using The Consortium to aid you with your mini competition you can save invaluable time and resource whilst ensuring that your procurement requirements are met in the most efficient way, all at no additional cost to the customer.
+By using The Consortium to aid you with your mini competition you can save invaluable time and resource whilst ensuring that your procurement requirements are met in the most efficient way, all at no additional cost.

-Whether you simply require some advice or guidance for your mini competition or would like The Consortium to run your mini competition completely on your behalf, we are more than happy to be involved in any respect so please feel free to contact us if you would like more information on how we can assist you.
+Whether you simply require some advice or guidance for your mini competition or would like The Consortium to facilitate your mini competition on your behalf, please feel free to contact us to discuss how we can assist you.